YPares/porcupine/docs/index.md

 ## Ahead-of-time sanity checks and overview of resources

-`porcupine` allows you to have a preliminary view of _every_ resource needed at some point by your pipeline, every parameter customizable in you tasks, before anything needs to run.
+Porcupine allows you to have a preliminary view of _every_ resource needed at some point by your pipeline, every parameter customizable in you tasks, before anything needs to run.
 This is extremely powerful as this permits a much, much larger amount of checks to be carried out ahead of time.
-Notably `porcupine` doesn't allow a virtual file to be mapped to a physical file that doesn't have an expected extension.
+Notably Porcupine doesn't allow a virtual file to be mapped to a physical file that doesn't have an expected extension.